jdegene/GridGrowth/README.md

 myArray.save_to_geotiff("C:/OutputFolder/")
 ```

-As you can see, it will also handle saving the array it uses internally to a georeferenced GeoTiff.
-Btw the support for GeoTiffs is hardcoded for now, to use other GDAL supported raster formats is surely not a problem but for now not supported.
+You can see, it will also handle saving the array to a georeferenced GeoTiff.
+To do this all georeferening is taken from a mother-tif with the same dimensions/projection/etc. Btw the support for GeoTiffs is hardcoded for now, to use other GDAL supported raster formats is surely possbile somehow but not supported currently.

 ## Usage & Examples